-Trump vows to end ‘rip-offs’ at the pharmacy counter
+Donald Trump vows to end ‘rip-offs’ at the pharmacy counter

 “This is a total ripoff, and we are ending it,” Mr. Trump said.

 But he’s leaning on lawmakers to give him a hand in some places.
-Mr. Trump would like to give free generic drugs, without co-pays, to low-income people on Medicare, and require the program to pass along at least a third of rebates directly to seniors.
+Under his fiscal 2019 budget plan, Mr. Trump would provide free generic drugs, without co-pays, to low-income people on Medicare, and require the program to pass along at least a third of rebates directly to seniors.

+Among other changes, HHS said it will publish a side-by-side comparison of drug prices in the U.S. and nations within the Organization for Economic Co-operation and Development (OECD) to examine “freeloading” by other nations with major economies.

 The Washington Times Comment Policy